 Equity Securities Risk.
 Stock markets are volatile.
 The price of equity securities fluctuates based on changes in a company's financial condition and overall market and economic conditions.
 The price of equity securities may decline due to factors that affect a particular industry or industries, or due to general market conditions unrelated to a company or industry, such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in the general outlook for corporate earnings, changes in interest or currency rates or generally adverse investor interest.
-Applicable to the following strategies: Emerging Markets Equity, Global Equity, International
+Applicable to all strategies.